wavexx/python-bond/README.rst

   # collect the results
   results = [thread.join() for thread in threads]

-``bond`` aims to be completely invisible on the remote side (you don't need ``bond`` installed remotely at all).
+You can also use ``bond`` to mix Python 2/3 code. ``bond`` aims to be completely invisible on the remote side: you don't need ``bond`` installed remotely at all.

 The wire protocol is simple enough to be extended to any language supporting an interactive interpreter.
+In fact, the drivers themselves can be used `from any other language <github.com/wavexx/bond-drivers>`_.

 API